metaleap/mojo/_notes_misc_etc/preduce.md

 could be done and would then have to automagically further constrain `x` such that the derived (not redundantly specified) fact of `x:(false->true->_)` turns into `x:(false->true->(true|false))` from the def-name (ergo ret-val) spec.
-We now still don't know the set of possible return values but we're now undefined for any except structural `true` and `false`, so this becomes all that callers now can expected from `not`, which robustifies all call-sites too.
+We now still don't know the set of possible return values but we're now forcing `abyss` for all except structural `true` and `false`, so this set becomes all that callers now can expect from `not`, which propagates upwards / outwards.

 Another annotation option for the same purposes: both ret-val (def-name) and def-arg.
 Stating `not:(true|false) -> \x:(true|false) -> ...` (of course in